 Apart from the regular daily classes, we also host educational talks and discussions by an expert or a knowledgeable person in the field.
 These are one off events and happen sporadically, but always benefit us all.
 These can be talks on the preservation of our environment or more general, useful knowledge such as healthy diet advice or health and cleanliness advice in such.

-In Rewananda we believe in the power of nature, respect the Mother Earth and feel the gratitude and the connection with the source of this ultimate energy.
+In Rewananda we believe in the power of nature, respect the Mother Earth and feel the gratitude and the connection with the source of the ultimate energy.
 This is something we strongly believe should be shared with and passed onto the new generation.
-Kapil Shri initiates the environmental awareness events for children, educates them about the importance of the river water cleanliness and deforestation.
+Kapil Shri initiates the environmental awareness events for children, educates them about the importance of the river water cleanliness and effects of deforestation.
 Every rainy season, children and Kapil spend days preparing tree seeds to be planted in the local area when the rain finally comes.
-This has become a tradition which everyone loves and enjoys.
+This even became popular in recent years within the community, and it was an inspiration for the birth of a project 'Green Valleys of Rewa', which everyone loves and enjoys.

 Often in life it is not about what we have, but who we have around us.
 In Rewananda we realise the power of a strong, supportive community and that feeling which bellonging to ‘a tribe’ gives you.
 We have been aiming to translate this into the teachings we share with the children of the school.

 Our community and social surroundings have a massive impact on our health and wellbeing.
 Inclusion, rather than exclusion, understanding rather than comparing, celebrating rather than segregating are our mottos.